NiuTrans/ABigSurvey/README.md

     + <a href="#model-compression-and-acceleration">Model Compression and Acceleration</a>
     + <a href="#multi-label-learning">Multi-Label Learning</a>
     + <a href="#multi-task-and-multi-view-learning">Multi-Task and Multi-View Learning</a>
-    + <a href="#NLP-inspired-Visual-Models">NLP inspired Visual Models</a>
     + <a href="#online-learning">Online Learning</a>
     + <a href="#optimization">Optimization</a>
-    + <a href="#semi-supervised-and-unsupervised-learning">Semi-Supervised and Unsupervised Learning</a>
+    + <a href="#semi-supervised-weakly-supervised-and-unsupervised-learning">Semi-Supervised,-Weakly-Supervised-and-Unsupervised-Learning</a>
     + <a href="#transfer-learning">Transfer Learning</a>
     + <a href="#trustworthy-machine-learning">Trustworthy Machine Learning</a>

 To reduce class imbalance, we separate some of the hot sub-topics from the original categorization of ACL and ICML submissions.
-E.g., NER is a first-level area in our categorization because it is the focus of several surveys.
+E.g., Named Entity Recognition is a first-level area in our categorization because it is the focus of several surveys.

 ## Statistics